Warning! This page is highly speculative.

 Consider some very very popular available additional plugins for inclusion into Moodle core

-There is a list of the top 20 plugins downloaded from the Moodle plugins database, in both the last year and the previous two months, at https://moodle.org/plugins/stats.php.
+There is a list of the top 20 plugins downloaded from the Moodle plugins database, in the previous three months, at https://moodle.org/plugins/stats.php.

 If MANY Moodle admins have been downloading the same plugins for several months, I think that means they have found/heard/read that this plugin is useful, and it would surely benefit a large number of other users if these plugins were already part of the Moodle core.

 I reckon that adding one additional plugin into core would likely require a considerable amount of the scarce Moodle HQ programmers time, but the number of people who will benefit from this inclusion (I think) is sure to be very high (just look at the numbers in the plugins database stat page).
 Moodle HQ might choose which plugin is either: